mrkamel/search_flip/README.md

 # => "{\"time\":\"2018-02-22 18:19:33 UTC\"}"
 ```

-This format is not compatible with ElasticSearch by default.
+This format is not compatible with Elasticsearch by default.
 If you're on
 Rails, ActiveSupport adds its own `#to_json` methods to `Time`, `Date`, etc.
 However, ActiveSupport checks whether they are used in combination with
 `JSON.generate` or not and adapt: